-Why another article about this?
-I struggled in the beginning to understand clean architecture, so I decided to write my own explanation by building progressively refined models — that way resembling the way we learn.
+Why another article about domain-centric architectures?
+I struggled in the beginning to understand the clean architecture, so I decided to write my own explanation by building progressively refined models — that way resembling the way we learn.

 I’m a fan of Xiaomi/Yeelight LEDs, especially because they can be used as smart home devices.
 You can control these lights with Xiaomi Home, Google Home, or Yeelights apps, but I wanted something that I could use while I was at my Windows PC so I didn’t have to look for the smartphone, unlock it, and look for the app and open it.